 Increasingly, we are seeing technology moving to the cloud.
 Companies looking to accomplish things more efficiently and less expensively are turning to cloud computing to do this.
 What does this mean and how does it impact how things are accomplished?
+Learn more about our cloud based access control installation service here.

 Cloud computing does away with a local server.
 Instead a network of remote servers hosted on the internet is used to store, manage and process data.
 This means that a company can do away with servers or computers in the office that run their software programs.